troch/troch.github.io/_generator/src/redux-analytics-without-middleware.md

 ## Observing state changes

 In the example above, there is a quite obvious thing to do: observe the current user in state.
 Instead of looking at actions, we want to look at the effects they have on the appplication state.
-And redux provides already everything we need: `store.subscribe`.

-What we need: a function wrapping `store.subscribe` to which we provide a selector (a function of state returning a path of the state) and a callback to be executed when a change has been detected.
+And redux already provides everything we need: `store.subscribe`.
+For our purpose, we can wrap `store.subscribe` with a function to which we provide a selector (a function of state returning a path of the state) and a callback to be executed when a change has been detected.

 ```javascript